I am a permanent researcher in the Toccata team at Inria Saclay.

 I was previously a post-doc at Aarhus University, working with Lars Birkedal in 2020-2021.

 Before that, I completed my PhD in the Gallium team at Inria from 2016 to 2019, working with Arthur Charguéraud and François Pottier.

 The topic of my PhD thesis is the formalization of asymptotic complexity properties of programs, using the CFML Coq library.

-Since my post-doc I am part of an exciting project on formalizing high-level
+During my post-doc I was part of an exciting project formalizing high-level

 security properties for low-level code running on

 Iris framework.
 For a gentle introduction to our

 methodology for reasoning formally about programs interacting with untrusted

 code on capability machines, see our journal draft